Linux on Kubernetes

 • Linux Agent version 13.0.0 or later.

-• Sysdig strongly recommends deploying cluster-shield and enabling the kubernetes_metadata parameter for sending the metadata used for backend enrichment.
+• Sysdig strongly recommends deploying cluster-shield and enabling the kubernetes_metadata feature for sending the metadata used for backend enrichment.

 This approach is preferred over using delegated agents.